 All were traditional Czech dishes and very inexpensive.
 I want to say most were well under 10$ a plate.
 Beer was separate of course.

-I’d say she changed her mind on eating no less than 5 times, asking about ingredients, vegetarian options, and portion sizes.
+I’d say the family’s mom changed her mind on eating no less than 5 times, asking about ingredients, vegetarian options, and portion sizes.

 Just a beef and dumpling dish in broth with cream for me.
 I’m easy and wanted to see how this roast beef compared vs my mom’s.

-She was very put off at the thought of staying with strangers in a room, too, when I told her I stayed in hostels.
+She was very put off at the thought of staying with strangers in a room when I told her I stayed in hostels.
 I just shrugged her off.

 This family was pretty well off financially, I concluded and I’ll bet they took long trips overseas every summer.
 She hadn’t had to be around strangers or anyone in their big house back home and hotels on the road.

-My family’s big trip when I was growing up was to Yellowstone and back to Texas, 2 weeks.
+My family’s big trip when I was growing up was Texas to Yellowstone, 2 weeks.
 Looking back it was indeed life changing being gone so long.
 Sleeping in new towns, eating different foods, meeting new people.
 That’s living.